brkugrl/Brick-Breaker/README.md

 # Brick-Breaker
 This game is written in VHDL.
 It includes both VGA codes and seven segment display codes.
+The game consists of one ball, one paddle and 3 different targets which we want to hit.
+After we hit the target with the ball, target will be disappear.
+After 3 of the targets disappears, you win the game.
+You can see your score in the seven segment display.
+The more detailed information can be found in the link: https://www.youtube.com/watch?v=-ZRd-0pDHP8